SIGHPC announces 16 students to take part in inaugural computing competition during SC18

 We also want to give a special thanks to the mentors who are graciously volunteering their time and expertise to help make this event a success.
 These volunteers will each be working with one of the teams of four, guiding them through their process of data analysis and discovery.

-- Roberto Barranco, Univeristy of Texas at El Paso
+Roberto Barranco, University of Texas at El Paso

 All Computing4Change participants receive travel support to attend SC18 in Dallas, TX (USA), where the competition will be held.
 The winning team will receive $500.